AndrewYung724/Adaptive-Cruise-Control/README.md

 Fig.2 - Model state variables
 </p>

-With the state variables defined we can now formulate our ADC one-player dynamic game.
+With the state variables defined we can now formulate our ACC one-player dynamic game.
 <p align= "center">
 <img width="750" alt="model" src="https://user-images.githubusercontent.com/38053500/154816420-51d9446e-1e78-4ba2-8078-8a1bdb78b117.png">
 <p align = "center">
 Fig.3 - One-Player Dynamic Game formulation
 </p>
 Where the action u<sub>k</sub> represents the action taken at time step k.
-However, how do we choose the optimal u<sub>k</sub> so that the autonomous driver's state achieves its objective of avoiding collisions and achieving its setpoint?
-For this we introduce a metric of performance called the cost function J(x<sub>k</sub>,u<sub>k</sub>)
+However, how is the optimal u<sub>k</sub> that best acheives the objectives of avoiding collisions and reaching its velocity setpoint?
+For this challenge, we introduce a performance metric known as the cost function J(x<sub>k</sub>,u<sub>k</sub>)

 ### Cost Function

-Our cost function should penalize two main phenomena:
+The cost function should penalize two main phenomena:
 1. Events where a collision is likely
 2. Deviations from our velocity setpoint